 - Rachel Jackson, Lead SEO Specialist, Wit Digital

 Although most of the discussions around word count for SEO are connected to blog posts, all types of content on a website should be optimized for SEO and User Experience.

-However, competitive SEO best practices do still come into play, which generally means that the higher the competition for your client’s product or service, the more content will be needed to get that “yes, this is helpful to that search query” nod from Google, which often translates to a higher ranking on search engine results page.
+Competitive SEO best practices do still come into play, which generally means that the higher the competition for your client’s product or service, the more content will be needed to get that “yes, this is helpful to that search query” nod from Google, which often translates to a higher ranking on search engine results page.

 Agency Tip: Localizing your client’s content is a great way to increase relevance without increasing word count.
 For example, targeting “emergency plumber” will take much more effort in terms of content authority than “South Tampa emergency plumber.”
 The extra two words will not make a huge difference to word count but will give a much clearer indication regarding who would find that content relevant and helpful.

 Yes.
-Google's algorithm does–typically–count FAQs as part of your total word count for SEO.
+Google's search algorithm does–typically–count FAQs on a web page as part of the total word count for SEO.

 FAQs are a great way to provide additional information about a topic and can help boost SEO if the answers are relevant, helpful, and informative.

 Not only do FAQs answer questions potential customers may have, but they can also provide valuable insights into how a company operates and what it offers.

 So, use them when appropriate - but don't just add FAQs for the sake of getting more organic traffic.

 Agency Tip: If you don't have any Frequency Asked Questions from customers, consider using Google's "People Also Ask" to see what people are looking for as it relates to the topic you're covering